larder/teamcity/README.md

 Cookbooks
 ---------

-The agent needs the JAVA JDK.
-We recommend the opscode java cookbook to install it.
-But the cookbook assumes only that the openjdk is setup correctly.
+The agent needs the Java JDK (JDK 6 or later for TeamCity 7.0).
+We recommend the [opscode java cookbook](http://community.opscode.com/cookbooks/java) to install it.
+But the cookbook assumes only that the OpenJDK is setup correctly.

 Attributes